 Abstract

-Increasing concern is focusing on the large-scale dieback that is occurring in many forest ecosystems, owing to novel emerging pressures such as climate change and its interactive effects on drought and the spread of pests and diseases.
+Concern is increasing about large-scale dieback that is occurring in many forest ecosystems, as a result of novel pressures such as climate change and its interactive effects on drought and the spread of pests and diseases.
 However, understanding of the processes of forest dieback and its potential impacts is limited, owing to the lack of long-term monitoring data for forest stands in which dieback has occurred.
-Here we present monitoring data collected for more than 50 years along two transects in a temperate forest ecosystem, in which the canopy dominant beech (Fagus sylvatica L.) has demonstrated significant dieback.
+Here we present monitoring data collected for 50 years along two transects in a temperate forest ecosystem, in which the canopy dominant beech (Fagus sylvatica L.) has demonstrated significant dieback.
 Results highlighted that a decline in both basal area (BA) and stem density in individual subplots frequently displayed non-linear trajectories, although in the case of BA, the overall pattern of decline was best described by a linear model.
 Curvilinear responses to BA loss were observed in tree community change; in species richness of the ground flora; and in the percentage cover of grass, providing evidence of thresholds associated with stand dieback.
-Evidence also suggested that the ability of BA to recover following decline also demonstrated a threshold response; where BA declined by more than 25%, it tended not to recover.
+Evidence also suggested that the ability of BA to recover following decline demonstrated a threshold response; where BA declined by more than 25%, it tended not to recover.
 Critical values of BA for a change in ground flora species richness and grass cover were around 40% decline from initial values.
 These thresholds are considered in relation to the concept of regime shifts in forest ecosystems, and the potential implications for forest management and conservation are explored.
 While managers might consider accepting forest dieback as part of an adaptive response of the system to novel environmental conditions, this would likely be associated with significant biodiversity loss.

 Introduction

 In recent years, many forest ecosystems have become the focus of increasing concern owing to the increasing impacts of multiple forms of disturbance, many of which are anthropogenic in origin (Allen et al., 2010; Huntingford et al., 2008).
 Examples include large-scale forest dieback caused by drought and heat stress, which has been documented recently from all wooded continents, and has been attributed to the effects of climate change (Allen et al., 2010).
-In the western USA, for example, tree mortality rates have increased rapidly in recent decades, related to regional warming and consequent increases in water deficits (van Mantgem et al., 2009)(Mcintyre et al., 2014).
+For example, in the western USA tree mortality rates have increased over the past 50 years, apparently due to regional warming and resulting increases in water deficits (van Mantgem et al., 2009) leading to alteration of forest community composition (Mcintyre et al., 2014).
 Recent large-scale pest outbreaks may similarly have been influenced by changing climatic conditions.
 For example in western North American forests, bark beetles (Curculionidae, Scolytinae) have long been major disturbance agents causing 80- 90% mortality among larger trees over scales of millions of hectares (Raffa et al., 2008).
 However, the magnitude of bark beetle outbreaks has increased substantially in recent years, and epidemics have extended into new areas (Raffa et al., 2008).
 Similarly, the recent mountain pine beetle outbreak in Canada was the most widespread and severe epidemic ever recorded (Kurz et al., 2008).
 Drought may also interact with pest attack to cause large-scale tree mortality, as in the recent case of Pinus edulis in southwestern USA (Breshears et al., 2005).
 Major diseases have also recently caused extensive tree mortality, including pine wilt in Asia, Dutch elm disease in Europe and North America, ash dieback in Europe and Phytophthora spp. in Australia (Boyd et al., 2013).